Chart Color Schemes

 An assessment of population growth drivers in South Lake - Cockburn Central reveals an overall ranking slightly below national averages considering recent, and medium term trends

-South Lake - Cockburn Central's population is approximately 12,904 as of November 2025.
-This figure represents a 10.1% increase from the 2021 Census population of 11,723 people.
-The increase is estimated based on ABS data showing an estimated resident population of 12,878 in June 2024 and an additional 114 validated new addresses since the Census date.
-The population density stands at 1,449 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-South Lake - Cockburn Central's growth rate of 10.1% since the 2021 census is above the national average of 8.9%, indicating it as a region with significant population growth.
-Overseas migration contributed approximately 64.0% to the overall population gains in recent periods, driving this growth.
+South Lake - Cockburn Central's population was 12,904 as of November 2025, according to AreaSearch's analysis.
+This figure represents an increase of 1,181 people, a 10.1% rise from the 2021 Census which reported a population of 11,723.
+The growth is inferred from the estimated resident population of 12,878 in June 2024 and an additional 114 validated new addresses since the Census date.
+This results in a population density ratio of 1,449 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+The area's growth rate exceeded the national average (8.9%), making it a growth leader in the region.
+Overseas migration contributed approximately 64.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 estimates, AreaSearch employs growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
-According to demographic trends, South Lake - Cockburn Central is projected to experience above median population growth among statistical areas analyzed by AreaSearch.
-By 2041, the area's population is expected to increase by 2,344 persons, representing an 18.0% total increase over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and post-2032 growth estimation, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Based on demographic trends and latest annual ERP population numbers, an above median population growth is projected for the area, with an expected increase of 2,344 persons to 2041, reflecting an 18.0% total increase over the 17 years.

 Frequently Asked Questions - Population